mbmccormick/mbmccormick.github.io/resume/index2.md

 title: Resume
 ---

-You can view my resume and recommendations on <a href="http://www.linkedin.com/in/mbmccorm" target="_blank">LinkedIn</a> or browse my open source projects on <a href="http://github.com/mbmccormick" target="_blank">GitHub</a>.
+You can view additional information about my resume as well as a list of recommendations on <a href="http://www.linkedin.com/in/mbmccorm" target="_blank">LinkedIn</a>.
+Information about my open source projects can be found on <a href="http://github.com/mbmccormick" target="_blank">GitHub</a> or by searching my blog.
 You can also <a href="matt_mccormick.pdf">download</a> a PDF copy of my resume for offline viewing or printing.

 ## Education